abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

       # loop through the string and add the dots to the string (using min -> to avoid index out of range error if the string is less than 3 characters)
       for j in range(i, min(i+3, len(s))):
+        # check if the current string is a valid IP address (if the number is less than 256 or the starting character is not 0)
         if int(s[i:j+1]) <= 255 and (i == j or s[i] != '0'):
           backtrack(j+1, dots+1, curIP + s[i:j+1] + '.')